turingschool/mod-0-project-fe/README.md

 We will be referencing many terminal commands throughout the project.
 It is recommended that you practice using terminal commands before getting started.
 See the `terminal.md` lesson located in the `section1` directory.

-### Forking the Mod 0 Project Repository
+## Project Setup

-Next, we are going to *fork this repository that you're reading right now*.
+To set this project up, you are going to *fork this repository that you're reading right now*.
 Forking is when you copy a GitHub repository to your GitHub account so that you can make changes to your copy without affecting the original repository.

 In this scenario, the [Turing GitHub account](https://github.com/turingschool) owns this `mod-0-project-fe` repository.
 You do not have permission to change anything in this repository, so you need your own copy to work on.
 In order to fork the repository, follow these steps:

+>Note that the screenshots for the directions that follow are for a different repository and may have a slightly different GitHub interface and it changes frequently.
+Be flexible, and use this as a guide.

 ####  1. Make sure you are logged in to GitHub (if you are not logged in, log in and come back to this page)